cicsdev/cics-genapp/base/cntl/README.md

 # *userid*.GENAPP.CNTL data set

+This procedure is not required if you have cloned the Git repository directly to a UNIX System Services (USS) environment.

+Use this procedure if you have cloned the Git repository to your workstation and are transferring the files to MVS data sets using FTP.

 In all of the following commands, substitute *userid* with your z/OS userid.

 To create a suitable partitioned data set: